SebastianJ/swoop-testing/README.md

 P-OPS #2 is a testing environment dedicated for P-OPS to test repeated trading outcomes.

-Prerequisites:
+#### Prerequisites:

 - Pool will be setup for all test token pairings by the deployer.
 Each pair will consist of 1,000,000 token x and 1,000,000 token y to simulate a similar pricing situation.
-- 10,000 of Testnet ONE and 10,000 of each testnet token will be distributed by the deployer.
+- 10,000 of testnet ONE and 10,000 of each testnet token will be distributed by the deployer.

 ### Swoop demo

 Swoop demo is the general testing environment Harmony utilizes.

-Prerequisites:
+#### Prerequisites:

 - Pool will be setup for all test token pairings by the deployer.
 Each pair will consist of 1,000,000 token x and 1,000,000 token y to simulate a similar pricing situation.
-- 10,000 of Testnet ONE and 10,000 of each testnet token will be distributed by the deployer.
+- 10,000 of testnet ONE and 10,000 of each testnet token will be distributed by the deployer.

 ## Bugs & issues